kstenerud/concise-encoding/cbe-specification.md

 A general purpose, machine-readable, compact representation of semi-structured hierarchical data.

-Designed with the following points of focus:
+Designed with the following goals:

   * General purpose encoding for a large number of applications
   * Supports the most common data types
   * Supports hierarchical data structuring
   * Binary format to minimize parsing costs
   * Little endian byte ordering to allow native reading directly off the wire
-  * Data is compacted in ways that don't affect reading directly off the wire
   * Balanced space and computation efficiency
   * Minimal complexity